jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.6 MC68040 Driven PCI Data Cycle

 CPU access to PCI target devices supports burst (MOVE16) and non-burst (normal) cycles in read and write modes.
 Because the CPU and PCI busses operate in different clock domains, metastability is a concern.
-To address this concern, the PCI Bridge latches data in the associated clock domain and later presents the data on the other bus in the associated clock domain.
+To address this concern, the Local PCI Bridge latches data in the associated clock domain and later presents the data on the other bus in the associated clock domain.
 This ensures setup and hold times are met while crossing the domains.

 #### 2.6.1 Burst Mode Cycles

 A burst mode is defined as a line transfer by the MC68040 initiated with the MOVE16 instruction[[4]](#4).
 This results in the burst transfer of four long words to or from the target device.
 Each long word being aligned to a 16-byte memory boundary.
-The PCI Bridge logic supports fast and slow burst modes.
+The Local PCI Bridge logic supports fast and slow burst modes.
 A slow burst mode is identified as one or more wait states inserted by the PCI target device during the data phase.
 There are no data phase wait states during fast burst accesses.
 In the event of back to back write cycles, there is a turnaround time of approximately 75ns while the PCI target cycle completes.

 During MC68040 initiated burst transfers, all four bytes are enabled.
 The PCI target device must internally increment A3 and A2 of the supplied address for each transfer, causing the address to wrap around at the end of the block.
 This is consistent with the Cacheline Wrap Mode burst order defined in the PCI specifications[[5]](#5).